habitat-sh/habitat/components/docs-chef-io/content/habitat/sup_config.md

 ### track-channel: Always run what is at the head of a given channel.
 This enables service rollback where demoting a package from a channel will cause the package to rollback to an older version of the package.
 A ramification of enabling this condition is packages newer than the package at the head of the channel will be automatically uninstalled during a service rollback.
 update_condition = "track-channel"

+### The minimum duration in seconds to wait before restarting a service due to a init / run hook failure.
+###
+### The default value if this config is absent is 0 seconds to preserve legacy supervisor behavior.
+service_min_backoff_period = 10

+### The maximum duration in seconds to wait before restarting a service due to init / run hook failure.
+###
+### The default value if this config is absent is 0 seconds to preserve legacy supervisor behavior.
+service_max_backoff_period = 180

+### The duration of time in seconds to wait before resetting the current backoff duration to the 'service_min_backoff_period'.
+### This is important to ensure the supervisor does not mistake a slow start for a successful startup.
+###
+### The default value if this config is absent is 300 seconds
+service_restart_cooldown_period = 300

 ### One or more service groups to bind to a configuration
 bind = ["port:redis.default"]